-- You have had malaria before. - You have travelled to a malaria endemic region in the last 6 months or are intending to travel to a malaria endemic region during the time you would be involved in the study. - You have participated in another research study in the last 30 days. - You are planning to participate in another study at the same time as this study. - You have previously received an investigational vaccine likely to impact on interpretation of the trial data. - You have had immunoglobulins and/or any blood products (such as a blood transfusion) in the 3 months preceding your involvement this trial. - You have problems with your immune system. - You are pregnant, breast feeding or intend to become pregnant during the study - You are allergic to eggs - You have a history of allergic disease or reactions to any component of the vaccine - You have a history of a severe allergic reaction to a vaccination. - You have a history of cancer. - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You drink on average more than 25 units of alcohol a week (a pint of beer is 2 3 units, a small glass of wine (125mL) 1 unit and a shot of spirits (25mL) one unit). - You have injected illegal drugs at any time in the last 5 years. - You have hepatitis B, hepatitis C or HIV infection.
+- You have had malaria before. - You have travelled to a malaria endemic region in the last 6 months or are intending to travel to a malaria endemic region during the time you would be involved in the study. - You have participated in another research study in the last 30 days. - You are planning to participate in another research study at the same time as this study. - You have previously received an investigational vaccine likely to impact on interpretation of the trial data, as assessed by the Investigator(s). - You have previously received an investigational product in the 30 days preceding enrolment, or are planning to receive one during the study period. - You have had immunoglobulins and/or any blood products (such as a blood transfusion) in the last three months. - You have received any other vaccine within the last 30 days or plan to receive another vaccine (apart from the vaccines in this study) within 30 days of receiving the study vaccines (COVID-19 vaccines are an exception to this, but they should not be received between 14 days before to 7 days after any study vaccination). - You have conditions affecting your immune system. - You are pregnant, breast feeding or intend to become pregnant during the study. - You have a history of allergic disease or reactions to any component of the vaccine being tested.

+- You have a history of a severe allergic reaction to any vaccination. - You have a history of cancer (except basal cell carcinoma of the skin and cervical carcinoma in situ). - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You drink on average more than 25 units of alcohol a week (a pint of beer is 2 3 units, a small glass of wine (125mL) 1 unit and a shot of spirits (25mL) one unit). - You have injected illegal drugs at any time in the last 5 years. - You have hepatitis B, hepatitis C or HIV infection.

 Mild conditions, such as childhood asthma, which are well-controlled, would not automatically exclude you from participating.
-If you are unclear whether you are eligible to be involved in the study you can contact the study team who will be able to advise you.
+If you are unclear whether you are eligible to be involved in the study you can contact the study team who will be able to advise you (see contact details at the top of page 1).